graphcore-research/bess-kge/README.md

 </figure>
 </div>

-The entity sharding induces a partitioning of the triples in the dataset, according to the shardpair of head entity and tail entity.
-At execution time (for both training and inference) batches are constructed by sampling triples uniformly from each of the $n^2$ shardpairs.
+The entity sharding induces a partitioning of the triples in the dataset, according to the shard-pair of head entity and tail entity.
+At execution time (for both training and inference) batches are constructed by sampling triples uniformly from each of the $n^2$ shard-pairs.
 Negative entities, used to corrupt the head or tail of a triple to construct negative samples, are also sampled in a balanced way to ensure a variety that is beneficial to the final embedding quality.

 <div id="figure2" align="center">
 <figure>